Penny Crayon: Origin and production

 Penny Crayon was produced for the BBC in the United Kingdom. first broadcast weekly as part of Children's BBC on BBC1 from 14 September 1989.
 It was made by Maddocks Animation, which had previously produced Jimbo and the Jet-Set and The Family-Ness, and utilized much of the same production staff, as well as featuring the vocal talents of Peter Hawkins in all three series.
+Maddocks had originally planned to succeed Jimbo with a similar show entitled Billy Kit-Car, though the Corporation preferred Penny Crayon as it featured a female protagonist that could be voiced by Su Pollard.

 Twelve episodes were produced in a single production run, although spread across two separate broadcast runs in 1989 and 1990 respectively.
 The series was subsequently repeated a number of times, airing into the early 2000s and was also later repeated on GMTV2 with Bertha.

-Penny Crayon was originally created by Maddocks as a gag comic in the girls' magazine Jinty in 1976.
+Penny Crayon was originally created by Maddocks as a gag comic in the girls' magazine Jinty in 1975.
 In animation, the character was introduced in 1988 in an early episode of Playdays (broadcast at that time under its original title of Playbus, and before the show's rotation of stories featuring recurring characters had fully set in place).
 In that story, not animated but read out over static images drawn by Peter Maddocks, when a school trip to the zoo is rained off, Penny tries to entertain her disappointed classmates stuck inside school by drawing zoo animals on the walls of the school hall (including a Tyrannosaurus rex), which come to life and cause havoc around the school.
 When she and Dennis can't catch them to erase them, she eventually draws a huge cage to put them all in, thus allowing her to rub them out.

 This early version of Penny had darker hair – she was given blonde hair in the following series to match that of Su Pollard, and both her and Dennis' appearance was modified for the subsequent series.
 One of Dennis' lines ("Mum will be furious when we get home and she hears about this!") suggests that Penny and Dennis might be siblings, though this was never mentioned in the series.
-The story was one of several submitted by independent writers for the new daily series, and although a selection of rotating story characters was soon picked for Playbus, it was well-enough received that then-Head of Children's Programmes Anna Home recommended that Hawkins might develop it as a series.
+The story was one of several submitted by independent writers for the new daily series, and although a selection of rotating story characters was soon picked for Playbus, it was well-enough received that then-Head of Children's Programmes Anna Home recommended that Maddocks might develop it as a series.

 Due to the original Penny Crayon story appearing on Playbus, some episode guides to the series erroneously list thirteen episodes.